AI & Hiring

 Same story for law firms and financial advisors.
 Different software, different terminology, same problems.

 For financial advisors, the opportunity is in client communication and compliance.
 Portfolio review reports that take hours to compile manually can be generated automatically.
 Compliance monitoring that requires constant vigilance can be handled by AI systems that never sleep.
 Client check-ins that fall through the cracks during busy seasons can be automated without losing the personal touch.
-Integration with Wealthbox, Salesforce, or Redtail means your CRM is always current.
+Integration with your CRM means client data is always current.

 The principle is the same one I shared with those students at Lake Forest College: AI amplifies what you're already good at.
 It doesn't replace the expertise, the relationships, or the judgment that make your firm valuable.
 It removes the friction that keeps you from spending more time on the things that matter.